 Each year, the College of Arts and Sciences recognizes outstanding alumni for their contributions to their fields and to the lives of others.
-The winners of the 2021 Distinguished Alumni Awards will be honored during this fall’s Homecoming and Reunion Weekend, Oct.
+The winners of the 2021 Distinguished Alumni Awards were honored during the 2021 Homecoming and Reunion Weekend, Oct.
 21-24.
 Watch the full video for the online Distinguished Alumni Awards here

 Distinguished Undergraduate Alumnus